 Robert F. Daniell, after 40 years of distinguished service to the Corporation, will resign from the Board upon his retirement in April.
 Mr. Daniell has made invaluable contributions to the success of the Corporation over more than four decades.
+The directors are joined by the officers and employees of the Corporation in extending their sincere thanks for his dedicated efforts over the years, and their best wishes for success in his future endeavors.

 Also retiring from the Board in April are Robert F. Dee and Gerald D. Hines, both of whom have made countless positive contributions to the growth and strength of the Corporation over many years.
 The Corporation has been fortunate to have had the benefit of their wise advice.
+The directors, officers and employees join together to wish them the very best in coming years.